rohanbatrain/knowledge-base/docs/SOPs/Note-Taking.md

 4. Symlink[^1] /sdcard/Obsidian/Second-Brain-Private/ to ~/Github/Repositories/ in termux, so that we can manage second brain with all github repositories at one place.

-[^1]: symlink only works one way because google has restricted android home directory to have symlinks in their android source.
+[^1]: symlink only works one way because google has restricted android home directory to not have symlinks in their android source.

 #### Process